hrap1919/qbc/README.md

 18. qbpeers

     Peers info of the selected torrent
-19. qbcontent
+19. qbcontent [FILE_INDEX1] [FILE_INDEX2]

-    List the files of the selected torrent in the alphabetical order with a short info
+    Without arguments list all files of the selected torrent in the alphabetical order with a short info.
+If FILE_INDEX1 exists then the list starts with this index and finishes at FILE_INDEX2.
+If FILE_INDEX2 does not exists or FILE_INDEX2<FILE_INDEX1 the list contains only one item.
 20. qbfileinfo FILE_INDEX

     FILE_INDEX corresponds to the output of qbcontent ()